-\boxtimes QUARTERLY REPORT PURSUANT TO SECT TION 13 OR 15 (d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 20 020 OR TRANSITION REPORT PURSUANT TO SECT TION 13 OR 15 (d) OF THE SECURI TIES EXCHANGE ACT OF 1934 For the e transition period from to Commission file number: 001-33221 HEDON THED A DELITIA CS INC THERAPEUTI(• (Exact name of registrant as specified in its cha arter) Delaware (State or other jurisdiction of incorporation or organization) 94-2875566 (I.R.S.
-Employer Identification No.) 4242 Campus Point Court, Suite 200 San Diego, CA (Address of principal executive offices) 92121 (Zip Code) Registrant's telephone number, including area code: (858 3) 251-4400 Secui rities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registe ered Common Stock, par value \$0.01 per share HRTX The Nasdaq Capital Market prece ate by check mark whether the registrant: (1) has filed all ding 12 months (or for such shorter period that the registrants \square No \square 1 1 ' ' ate by check mark whether the registrant has submitted ele 2.405 of this chapter) during the preceding 12 months (or for egulation S-7 ate by check mark whether the registrant is a large acceleration.
-See the definitions of "large accelerated filer," "accele Large e accelerated filer Accelerated filer Non- accelerated filer $\hfill\Box$ Smaller reporting company Emerging growth company emerging growth company, indicate by check mark if the recial accounting standards provided pursuant to Section 13(a) 9 ransition period for complying with any new or rev vised Indic ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange A Act).
-Yes □ No ☑ The r number of shares of the registrant's common stock, par value \$0.01 per share, outstanding as of July 29, 2 2020 was 90,855,254.
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2020

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\ to \\\\

+Commission file number: 001-33221

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+4242 Campus Point Court, Suite 200

+San Diego, CA

+(Address of principal executive offices)

+Registrant's telephone number, including area code: (858) 251-4400

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share HRTX The Nasdaq Capital Market

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The number of shares of the registrant's common stock, par value \$0.01 per share, outstanding as of October 29, 2020 was 90,855,254.

+(I.R.S.
+Employer

+Identification No.)

+(Zip Code)

-FORM 10-Q FOR THE QUARTERLY PERIOD ENDED June 30, 2020
+FORM 10-Q FOR THE QUARTERLY PERIOD ENDED September 30, 2020